 How to make Sourdough Discard Zucchini Bread

-There are only a few simple steps to making this Sourdough Discard Zucchini Bread.
+There are only a few simple steps to making this zucchini bread.
 Full directions are in the recipe card at the bottom of this post.

-In a large bowl, whisk together the granulated and brown sugars, vegetable oil, egg, and vanilla extract.
-Then, add sourdough discard.
+- Step 2: In a large bowl, whisk together the granulated and brown sugars, vegetable oil, egg, and vanilla extract.
+Then, add the sourdough discard.

 Expert Baking Tips